 - Go to the Bürgeramt and complete your Anmeldung.

-- Buy travel insurance for a year (more on this below).
+- Buy travel insurance for a year (contact Feather Insurance for advice).

 - Go to the Ausländerbehörde and submit your visa application.